“Be the change that you wish to see in the world.” ― Mahatma Gandhi

 - You must have a medical travel insurance policy for the duration of your stay.

-The project has been protecting the turtles of the area for more than 10 years, Jonathan Miller, ethnobotanist and owner of Guaria de Osa together with people from the community, have been commiteed to patrolling the area since 2008.
-In 2017, due to lack of funding the project was not going to operate.
-The Corcovado Foundation has decided to join the cause and help maintain the program active.
-The camp is located in the Hotel Guaria de Osa, on the beach of Rincon surrounded by extreme wild nature.
+The project has been protecting the turtles in the area for more than 15 years, by Fundación Osa and several premises.
+This year the Corcovado Foundation and RASCAREY have taken over and have decided to join the cause so as not to let all the work done in all this time be lost.
+The camp is located at the south of Rincon beach surrounded by extreme wild nature.
 You will stay in co-ed rooms with private bathrooms.
 3 meals are offered, you can also help to cook.
 The camp has several common areas, and it is located a few steps from the beach.
-There is electricity in the area but the telephone reception is limited as is the internet.
+There is electricity in the area and mobile reception.

 The project site is locate in Playa Rincon beach.
 This beach harbors the endangered hawksbill seaturtle (Eretmochelys imbricata), the Green Turtle (Chelonia mydas) and the olive ridley (Lepidochelys kempii).